Have You Suffered a Medical Misdiagnosis?

 Yet there are times when medical emergencies are misdiagnosed.
 Typically, a patient presents with symptoms, but these are misinterpreted by the GP or hospital staff.
-The patient is then either sent home, or is treated for an entirely different medical issue.
-Their condition therefore deteriorates, potentially with disastrous consequences.
+The patient is then either sent home or is treated for an entirely different medical issue.
+Their condition, therefore, deteriorates, potentially with disastrous consequences.

 Example of a misdiagnosed medical emergency

 Just imagine a case of appendicitis.
 Appendicitis is by no means unusual, but it is frequently misdiagnosed.
-What happens is that the patient presents to their GP or A&E department complaining of abdominal pain, possibly with vomiting and a fever.
+What happens is that the patient presents to their GP or A&E department complaining of abdominal pain, possibly with vomiting and fever.
 These symptoms are red flags and should quickly lead medical practitioners to investigate the possibility of appendicitis.

 But instead of further diagnostic tests being carried out – or the patient being kept in hospital for monitoring – she is wrongly diagnosed with another illness such as gastroenteritis.
-She returns home but rapidly gets worse, suffering increasing pain, a high fever and more vomiting.
+She returns home but rapidly gets worse, suffering increasing pain, high fever, and more vomiting.
 Eventually, her appendix ruptures, causing the infection to spread across her abdomen.

 Without immediate treatment, a ruptured appendix is fatal.
 Treatment involves open abdominal surgery, rather than keyhole surgery (as would have been the case, had she been diagnosed earlier).
-She will be extremely unwell, will have a prolonged recovery time and a significant scar across her abdomen.
+She will be extremely unwell, will have a prolonged recovery time, and a significant scar across her abdomen.
 All of these outcomes could have been avoided, had the appendicitis been correctly diagnosed in the first instance.